For the protection of the works of art and our visitors, the following policies currently apply when you visit the Cleveland Museum of Art (CMA).

 - Food and beverages cannot be brought into the museum.
-Food, beverages, and gum chewing are not permitted in the galleries, library, auditorium ,and lecture halls.
+Food, beverages, and gum chewing are not permitted in the galleries, library, auditorium, or lecture halls.

 - Wheelchairs are welcome.
 Strollers are welcome unless otherwise noted in certain special exhibitions.
 Wagons are not permitted.

-- Please do not touch the artwork or any protective coverings of the artwork.
+- Please do not touch the artworks, frames, bases, or protective coverings.

 - Maintain a safe distance from all paintings, sculptures, and decorative arts.
-Two feet is recommended.
+A two-foot distance is recommended.
 An alarm may sound as a reminder.
 Refrain from gesturing near the artwork.

 - Courtesy to others should be exercised when using cell phones in gallery spaces.